shanedoolane/legal-docs-jinja/sublease-agreement/sublease-agreement.md

 - Others: {{ others }}
 {% endif %}

+To maximize the return of the Security Deposit, the Tenant(s) agree(s) to ensure that the Property is left in as close to the move-in condition as possible, with ordinary wear and tear as defined below.
+The following specific standards will be used in assessing deductions for cleaning, repairs, or replacements:

+Cleaning Standards
+The Property, including all appliances, fixtures, and flooring, must be returned in a professionally clean condition, as it was at move-in.
+If the cleanliness does not meet these standards, the Tenant(s) agree(s) that the Landlord may deduct the cost of professional cleaning services from the Security Deposit.

+Floors and Carpeting: All floors must be cleaned thoroughly.
+Carpets must be professionally cleaned by a reputable company, and proof of cleaning may be required to avoid deductions.
+Kitchen and Bathroom Areas: Counters, sinks, appliances, and all bathroom fixtures must be sanitized and cleaned to a professional standard.
+Walls and Surfaces: Marks, scuffs, and discoloration not associated with normal use must be removed or repaired, including any stains or damage due to cooking, pets, smoking, or other activities.
+Restoration of Alterations
+Any custom upgrades or modifications made by the Tenant(s) must be restored to the original condition unless the Landlord has provided written consent for them to remain.
+Unauthorized upgrades may be removed by the Landlord, with the associated costs deducted from the Security Deposit.

+The general rule for cleaning is that the Property must be as clean at move-out as it was at move in.
+The Landlord may use professional cleaners to prepare the the Property in advance of the Lease Term and while the Tenant(s) don’t need to be professional(s), the standard remains the same.

 ### 2. Return
 The Security Deposit or the balance thereof shall be returned by the Landlord to the Tenant(s) within {{ security_deposit_return_days }} days after the termination of the Lease